 What is Intensive Care?

-At Chippenham Hospital in Richmond, Virginia, Intensive Care, also sometimes referred to as Critical Care, is a hospital unit that provides continuous 24/7 monitoring of patients who are critically ill with life-threatening injury or diseases.
-Specially trained staff members in the Intensive Care Unit (ICU) include doctors (sometimes called Intensivists), nurses, respiratory therapists, clinical nurse specialists, pharmacists, physical therapists, nurse practitioners, physician assistants, dietitians, social workers, and chaplains.
+At Chippenham Hospital in Richmond, Virginia, Intensive Care, also referred to as Critical Care, is a hospital unit that provides continuous 24/7 monitoring of patients who are critically ill with life-threatening injury or diseases.
+Specially trained staff members include doctors (sometimes called Intensivists), nurses, respiratory therapists, clinical nurse specialists, pharmacists, physical therapists, nurse practitioners, physician assistants, dietitians, social workers, and chaplains.